w3f/Grants-Program/applications/skynet-substrate-integration.md

 Communication with portals happens by utilizing portal HTTP APIs along with additional processing and cryptography on the client-side.
 Although Skynet interaction can appear to be merely REST-styled API requests, certain cryptographic tools are needed to 1) created well-formed requests and 2) verify the cryptographic proofs and signatures returned alongside HTTP responses.
 Without this additional tooling that requires "client-side" processing, most of Skynet's power is cutoff from the application.

-In addition to this, decentralization is at the core of Skynet's ethos, so the Pallet must account for additional complexities over interacting with portal APIs that might not exist for a traditional API endpoint, including supporting portal accounts (similar to authorization), dealing with not-shared-in-common portals (where nodes could supply their own portal URL and API key), and porting our Skynet utility libraries to Rust to ensure full inoperability with browser javascript applications and creating and signing items like registry entries to enable SkyDB and Skylink v2 (allowing content updating for a constant URL which can point to immutable skyfiles).
-For greater clarity and flexibility, we will separate the pallet codebase from the library of helper utils.
+In addition to this, decentralization is at the core of Skynet's ethos, so the SDK must account for additional complexities over interacting with portal APIs that might not exist for a traditional API endpoint, including supporting portal accounts (similar to authorization), dealing with not-shared-in-common portals (where nodes could supply their own portal URL and API key), and porting our Skynet utility libraries to Rust to ensure full inoperability with browser javascript applications and creating and signing items like registry entries to enable SkyDB and Skylink v2 (allowing content updating for a constant URL which can point to immutable skyfiles).
+For greater clarity and flexibility, we will separate the example pallet codebase from the SDK library of action and helper utils.

 ---